 What I’d like to know is why these three people, Jack, Anne, and George, sound like a bad soap opera.

 How can these people think I take the easy way out in solving problems?
-I’ve thought of more possibilities than they ever could for these three characters who are trying to find love in all the wrong places.
+I’ve thought of more possibilities than they ever could for these three characters who are looking for love in all the wrong places.